KianShepherd/dusk/README.md

 - [ ] [Get started with GitLab CI/CD](https://docs.gitlab.com/ee/ci/quick_start/index.html)
 - [ ] [Analyze your code for known vulnerabilities with Static Application Security Testing(SAST)](https://docs.gitlab.com/ee/user/application_security/sast/)

 ## Description

 A simple programming language built from scratch.

+The build scripts use CMake and Ninja to find dependencies and build the project.

 Uses flex as a tokenizer.